 Medical students need to study a wide range of science and social science disciplines that underpin medical knowledge, understanding and practice.
 The BM4 curriculum has been designed to encourage students to link their knowledge and understanding across disciplines and to integrate the theory and practice of medicine.
-The additional skills and life experience bought by graduates to the course have enabled the development of an innovative curriculum which will enable achievement of the BM degree in four years.
+The additional skills and life experience bought by graduates to the course have enabled the development of an innovative curriculum which will enable achievement of the BMBS degree in four years.

 All applications must be made through the Universities and Colleges Admissions Service (UCAS) by 15th October in the year prior to entry.
 For more information see Entry requirements and How to apply.